 Mask Training Resources

-Here are my top picks for resources on the Commedia dell’Arte.
+Here are my top picks for resources on the masks in actor training.
 Amazon.com has provided the descriptions of these books.
 I have added a little to each.

 by Simon Murray